SwapnilSilam/sanvaad/README.md

 Video Chat Application

 ## Discription
 Project Sanvaad is a Video Chat application and made using WebRTC and SignalR.
-This video chat application made for Peer to Peer communication. <br><br> **Sanvaad means "Conversation", this word is taken from Sanskrit language.**
+This video chat application made for Peer to Peer communication. <br><br> **Sanvaad (संवाद) means "Conversation", this word is taken from Sanskrit language.**

 ## Application created using